Noorderlicht - Chapter 4 - Deficient

-In addition to the Noorderlicht portfolio in GUP#30, The Metropolitan Issue, we bring you six chapters introducing fifteen photographers as well as the six featured themes for upcoming Noorderlicht Photofestival in Groningen, The Netherlands.
+In addition to the Noorderlicht portfolio in GUP#30, The Metropolitan Issue, we bring you six chapters introducing fifteen photographers as well as the six featured themes for the upcoming Noorderlicht Photofestival in Groningen, The Netherlands.
 Today chapter 4: Deficient.

 Nature takes care of itself, the always hungry city demands that we feed it constantly.
 As soon as we, our architecture or the economy are remiss, the city withers.
 Hear: the sound of hurrying feet.
 See: the metal grimace of roll-down gates, the abandoned, stripped tenements, the downcast anarchy of graffiti.
 Hear: the boombox or the shattering beer bottle.
 We see, hear, smell – and our heart misses a beat.
 This is the world of human shortcomings, of the dream that turns into a nightmare.

 Abdullah Abir (Bangladesh, 1971) wants to show how reversing the trend of inefficiency and neglect by the authorities can help bring an end to the needless loss of many lives in his beloved city of Dhaka.
-Fire is an ever present death threat for the entire community of Dhaka city.
+Fire is an ever-present death threat for the entire community of Dhaka city.
 From homes and workplaces to shopping malls and public spaces, a lack of building codes and fire protection have created a situation where residents are living in a continual death trap.
 The widespread lack of equipment and protection means fire deaths affect nearly everyone, from working class to middle class, and even the elites.

 Abdullah Abir – Death Traps